City-CSS/city-css/README.md

    - **React**: For component-based UI development.

 2. **Tools and Environment**
-   Install the following tools on your local machine:
+   Install the following software on your local machine:

    - Node.js (LTS version recommended)
    - Git